-Any construction project carries risk of increased scope due to discovery of unknown subsurface site conditions throughout the design and construction process that can alter the projected construction cost.
+Any construction project carries risk of increased scope due to discovery of unknown conditions throughout the design and construction process that can alter the projected construction cost.
 These risks can be mitigated or minimized by concurrently developing a prioritized itemization of project features that can be reduced in scope, alternatively approached, or eliminated without affecting the building functionality.
 The list should be updated at the completion of each stage of the design process in connection with the preparation and review of the updated estimates.
+Some risk is inherent with transfer of real property from one entity to another, regarding schedule and ancillary appropriation timing for funds.
 Risk is always inherent in the construction and ownership of real property and improvements.
 Standard risk management procedures are used to control and/or delegate these risks.

-The risks associated with not developing a replacement court facility, as responsibility for the facilities it will replace remains with the state, are equally compelling.
+The risks associated with not developing a replacement court facility, as responsibility for the facilities it will replace has transferred to the state, are equally compelling.
 Given the existing physical conditions and practical limitations of improving these facilities, they will generate liabilities for the state the longer they remain unaddressed.